 Click on image for full size

-Most forms of life leave behind signs that they are there.
-Plants help make oxygen and some creatures help make nitrogen.
-People leave behind smog, television signals, and garbage.
+Most forms of life leave evidence behind that they are there.
+Plants use up carbon dioxide and release oxygen.
+Some bacteria are known to release nitrogen into the environment.
+People leave behind smog, radio signals, and garbage.

 You might also be interested in:

 Triton, by far the largest moon of Neptune, is slightly smaller than Earth's Moon.
 Triton has the coldest surface temperatures in our Solar System.
 Surprisingly, this frigid moon has an atmosphere, albeit...more

 Jupiter's atmospheric environment is one of strong gravity, high pressure, strong winds, from 225 miles per hour to 1000 miles per hour, and cold temperatures of -270 degrees to +32 degrees (freezing temperature)....more

 In July, 1996, it was announced that Dr. David McKay, along with a team of scientists at Johnson Space Center (a division of NASA), had discovered possible fossils of bacteria in an ancient rock from Mars....more